Premier League Review – Matchday 12

 Wolves definitely had the better of the first half and when Tyrone Mings felled Traore, Moutinho took the free kick passing to Ruben Neves outside the area from where Neves hammered the ball home.

-Traore hit the bar after 50 minutes and was the provider for Jiminez to score after 84 minutes.
+Traore hit the bar after 50 minutes and was the provider for Jimenez to score after 84 minutes.
 Traore is having a successful season and made a very good run down the right wing before passing inside to the top-scoring Wolves striker.

 Villa had shown little going forward but did give Wolves a late scare when Trezeguet’s shot was cleared from behind the line.
 Goal-line technology confirmed the goal.